sarahelizad/sarahelizad/README.md

 - 👋 Hi, I’m @sarahelizad
-- 👀 I’ve been learning to code for almost a year.
+- 👀 I’ve been learning to code for over a year.
-- 🌱 I’m currently exploring full-time job opportunities and apprenticeships.
+- 🌱 I’m currently a software engineer trainee at a financial tech company.
 - 💞️ I’m looking to collaborate on open-source projects and hackathons.
 - 📫 How to reach me sarah.el.duval@gmail.com